M66B/FairEmail/FAQ.md

 for when [Android App Links](https://developer.android.com/training/app-links/verify-site-associations) are not available, for example when using a non Play store version of the app, or do not work for some reason.

+OAuth is not supported for third party builds like the F-Droid build, please [see here](#user-content-faq147) about why not.

 <br />

 <a name="faq112"></a>